 Catherine paired the gown with one of her older shoes.
 She was wearing Jimmy Choo Cosmic Pumps.

 Catherine was carrying her Prada Black Satin Clutch with Stone Embellishment.

-Next we will see Duchess on Sunday at St. Patrick’s Day Parade.
+Next, we will see the Duchess on Sunday at St. Patrick’s Day Parade.